-For the 121.5 MHz signals, each transmission is detected and the Doppler information calculated.
-A beacon position is then determined using these data.
-A similar type of processing is also applied to the 406 MHz signals in the 406 MHz repeater band (SARR) which can be processed by LEOLUTs either separately or combined with the 406 MHz SARP data.
+In the 406 MHz repeater band (SARR) each beacon transmission is detected and the Doppler information calculated.
+A beacon position is then determined using these data which can be processed by LEOLUTs either separately or combined with the 406 MHz SARP data.